Inside Kunal · a private inquiry

 Cap building hours, remove output metrics, and watch whether life feels diminished, relieved, or newly available.

-Chapter XII · The invitation
+Chapter X · The invitation

 Your generated perspective